veeneck/ryan.blog/content/blog/getting-started.md

 Now, my process:

-1. Create decentral site
 2. Create Hugo site
-3. Copy public directory over from Hugo to decentral
+3. dat . to create decentral site and syn changes with dat
 4. Push to Github
-5. Github syncs to Netlify
+5. Github syncs to Netlify and site is updated
 6. Problems: No great UI...NetflyGUI exists but still needs works.
 [Siteleaf](https://www.siteleaf.com) feels like a good compromise because Jekyll / not locked in, but still paid and limited.
 7. Too hard for non techies.

 Need to figure out:

-1. Auto copy from hugo build to Beaker site
 2. Do Beaker sites only live on Beaker or any browser that supprots dats?

-3. Pus to github and lock github to netlify
-4. Does netlify CMS work with any HUGO repo, or only their predefined themes?
+### User Interface

+[Siteleaf](https://www.siteleaf.com) - hosted, not what I'm lloking for [Publii](https://getpublii.com) - local, exactly what I'm looking for but communty doesn't seem active so not sure if it will stick around
+[Grav](https://getgrav.org) - Myabe exactly what I need?
+Appears more active than Publii TBD Netlify GUI - Works with premade themes they offer, but does it work with custom HUGO theme?